Pressure Washing Business Plan: Financial Projections & Strategy for 2026

 Always set a minimum job charge of $150-$250 regardless of square footage.
 Small jobs still require drive time, setup, and teardown.
 Use our pressure washing calculator to quickly generate accurate estimates based on surface area and type.

-For a deeper dive into pricing models and what customers are willing to pay, read our complete pricing guide.
+For a closer look at pricing models and what customers are willing to pay, read our complete pricing guide.

 Upsell Strategy